 Use the following procedure after a PCI expansion card is repositioned.
-See "When to Run the Resource Configuration Utility," found earlier in this chapter, for more detailed information.
+See "When to Run the Resource Configuration Utility" for more detailed information.

 - 1. Start the RCU. - 2.
-At the Main Menu, select Configure computer. - At the Steps in configuring your computer menu, select Step 2: Add or remove boards.
+At the Main Menu, select Configure computer. - 3.
+At the Steps in configuring your computer menu, select Step 2: Add or remove boards.